 Premature birth has a major impact on society overall and business in particular.
-Nearly half a million babies are born prematurely in the United States each year.
+Each year in the United States, about 380,000 babies are born prematurely.
 Expenses for childbirth and newborn care make up a large part of what employers pay in health insurance costs.
 To learn more about the financial effects of premature birth on business, see our Premature birth: The financial toll on business (.PDF, 459KB).

 Healthy Babies Healthy Business